 CUDA Cores: 5888 | Base/Boost Clocks: 1500/1845 MHz | Memory: 8GB GDDR6 | Memory Bandwidth: 14 Gbps | Dimensions: 11.42 x 5.16 x 2.36 inches | Power Connectors: 2x PCIe 8-pin | Outputs: 3x HDMI 2.1, 3x DisplayPort 1.4a

-Gigabyte’s premium offering from the Aorus line is the Aorus Master RTX 3070.
+Gigabyte’s premium offering from the Aorus line is the Nvidia GeForce RTX Aorus Master RTX 3070.
 The main feature of the Aorus Master is its impressively high factory overclock which takes the overall boost clock of the card to 1845 MHz.
 This is even higher than the EVGA FTW3 and the ASUS Strix variants.
-Aorus aims to strike on multiple bases at once with the Master RTX 3070 and they more-or-less manage to do just that.
+Aorus aims to strike on multiple bases at once with the Master RTX 3070 and they more or less manage to do just that.
+Got any demanding games to play? this is all you need.
+Besides, you also have the amazing RGB Lighting.

 The Aorus Master features Gigabyte’s extensive cooling solution known as Max Covered cooling.
 The most interesting design choice with this cooling solution is the fan alignment.
 The fans overlap each other to improve the airflow over the heatsink, which gives it a unique look.
 Aorus has also employed the technique where the central fan spins opposite to the outer two, which aids to reduce turbulence.

 Coming to the heatsink itself, it is massive although not as big as the top two variants, coming in at 2.7-slot width for the card.
 The fins of the heatsink are angular which increases the surface area for heat dissipation when the 3 fans channel air through them.
-Again, following the standard procedure, Gigabyte has included a large copper baseplate that takes heat away from the GPU die and the memory modules and transfers it to the heatpipes for dissipation.
-The flow-through design with the shorter PCB is also implemented here.
+Again, following the standard procedure, Gigabyte has included a large copper baseplate that takes heat away from the GPU die and the memory modules and transfers it to the heat pipes for dissipation.
+The flow-through design with the shorter PCB is also implemented in this Graphics Card.

 The Aorus Master is a robust offering from Gigabyte that delivers on most grounds.
-Not only does it feature a high factory OC, but it also delivers excellent thermal and acoustic results, making it another attractive offering to potential RTX 3070 buyers.
+Not only does it feature a high factory OC, but it also delivers excellent thermal and acoustic results, making it another attractive offering to potential RTX 3070 Graphics Cards Buyers.

 Impressive All Rounder